Stremio/stremio-beamup/README.md

 9. Create a DNS A Record for the deployer's public IP, e.g.: `deployer.beamup.dev`.
 It can be created in CloudFlare.
 This DNS can be used with `beamup-cli` to deploy the addons.

-By default, this will bootstrap a single server called `deployer` that can be used to deploy addons too and a docker swarm with two nodes where the addons will be deployed.
+By default, this will bootstrap a single server called `deployer` that can be used to deploy addons and a docker swarm with three nodes where the addons will be deployed.

 **CAVEAT:** Depending on the Cherryservers node setup, the first ansible playbook execution might fail with `"E: Could not get lock /var/lib/dpkg/lock - open (11: Resource temporarily unavailable"` error.
 This is due to server setup scripts on the Cherryservers, simply restart the `terraform apply` command.